 It’s important to get help and support as soon as possible.
 The sooner children get early intervention services, the more effective these services can be.

-Video Early signs of autism spectrum disorder
+Video Early signs of autism spectrum disorder: parent stories

 In this short video, parents talk about noticing the early signs of autism spectrum disorder (ASD) in their children, including differences in typical developmental behaviour and milestones.
-They say that it helps to understand developmental milestones so you can act if you’re worried or you think something is wrong.
+These parents say that it helps to understand developmental milestones so you can act if you’re worried or you think something is wrong.
 The earlier you act, the better off your child will be.

 I wish I’d known that autism looks different in every child.
 A friend’s little boy was diagnosed with autism but he was very different from my son – her boy had no language and lost all eye contact with others.
 Although I knew something was wrong with my son, I didn’t think it was autism because not only did he have some words, he would look at me and smile.